enspencer/nytimes-bestsellers/README.md

 end
 ```

 Heads up!
-If you're not using Rails, note that you'll need to use `require nytimes_bestsellers` with the underscore rather than a dash when requiring the gem in your files.
+If you're not using Rails, note that when requiring the gem in your files you'll need to use `require nytimes_bestsellers` with the underscore rather than a dash.

 ## Methods